PedalSnake Reviews

 This review is long and detailed, with a nice layout online, so we'll just provide the link:

-GuitarGearHeads.com gave PedalSnake the Rig Ready Award for 2010.
+GuitarGearHeads.com gave PedalSnake the Rig Ready Award.
 Thanks guys!

 Email from PedalSnake Users